Home » Europe » Schengen Area – Everything You Need to Know

 Sweden, located in northern Europe, is a Scandinavian country that signed the agreement on December 9, 1996.
 It started its implementation on March 25, 2001.

-Among the list, Germany, Luxembourg, Belgium, France, and the Netherlands were among the first countries to be part of the Schengen area.
+Among the list, Germany, Luxembourg, Belgium, France, and the Netherlands were among the first countries to join the Schengen area.

 However, you must understand that the Schengen area and the European Union (EU) are two different entities.
-The Schengen area is spread across 4 million square kilometerses and has a population of almost 420 million people.
+The Schengen area spans 4 million square kilometers and has a population of almost 420 million people.

 Being part of the Schengen area without internal border control means that:

 • There are no internal checkpoints in the area.
-Secure external borders ensure the safety of the region.
+Secure external borders ensure the region’s safety.

 • The countries that signed the agreement must adhere to border protocols outlined in the Schengen Borders Code.

-A visit to one of the Schengen countries is undoubtedly worthwhile, offering numerous things to do and a rich heritage to explore.
+A visit to one of the Schengen countries is undoubtedly worthwhile, offering numerous activities and a rich heritage to explore.
 As a Dubai resident, if you are wondering how to apply for a Schengen visa from Dubai, below is a brief overview of the visa application process.

 How will you apply for a Schengen visa if you are a Dubai resident?